 A conviction for BUI requires a minimum term of confinement of 72 hours.
 The crime of BUI in Texas was added by Acts 1993, 73rd Leg., ch.
 900, Sec.
 1.01, effective on September 1, 1994.

 The most serious DWI cases prosecuted in Texas involve an allegation that another person was injured or killed in a crash.
 The prosecutor has many different options when charging a person accused of being intoxicated while driving in a case involving a crash with injury or death including:

-Each of these charges are prosecuted under a different penal code section, have different punishments, and have different requirements for a culpable mental state.
+Each of these charges is prosecuted under a different penal code section, has different punishments, and has different requirements for a culpable mental state.

 Under Texas Penal Code Section 49.07, a person commits an offense if the person, by accident or mistake:

 For purposes of the intoxication assault crime in Texas, the term “serious bodily injury” means injury that creates a substantial risk of death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.

 Intoxication Assault (often called DUI with serious bodily injury in other states) is charged as a felony of the third degree in Texas.
 The crime of intoxication assault was added to the Texas Penal Code by Acts 1993, 73rd Leg., ch.
 900, Sec.
 1.01, eff.
 Sept.
 1, 1994.
 Amended by Acts 1999, 76th Leg., ch.
 1364, Sec.
 10, effective January 1, 2000.
 The crime was last amended on September 1, 2007.

 The crime of intoxicated manslaughter is charged under Texas Penal Code Section 49.08.
 In Texas, a person commits the offense of intoxication manslaughter if the person:

 Intoxication manslaughter is usually charged as a felony of the second degree.